10 reasons to go diving in Ishigaki and the Yaeyama Islands

 Kabira Bay Ishigaki Okinawa Japan

-It is the most visited site of Ishigaki for some good reasons: dozen of green islets surrounded by gorgeous shades of blue and turquoise.
+It is the most visited site of Ishigaki for some good reasons: a dozen green islets surrounded by gorgeous shades of blue and turquoise.
 Be careful, swimming in Kabira Bay is not permitted due to the cultivation of black pearl in the bay.
 However, you can take a long walk following the beach and even dip your toes in the water.
-As a scuba diver, there is very little interest to board one of the glass bottom boat as the shallow part of the bay where they take their passengers doesn’t show a coral reef at its best shape.
+As a scuba diver, there is very little interest in boarding one of the glass bottom boats as the shallow part of the bay where they take their passengers doesn’t show a coral reef in its best shape.

 7 – A foodie heaven in Ishigaki City